Hi again! Kelly here from North Country Nest, back with another DIY project.

 Today I’d like to share my version of the distressed and antiqued furniture makeover, featuring a side table I picked up at our local thrift store for $10.

-Step one.
-Paint the entire piece of furniture with chalk paint – I used Rust-o-leum Chalk Paint in Linen.
+Step 1.
+Paint the entire piece of furniture with chalk paint

-Step three.
+When you distress furniture you will inevitably make a mess and in order to do the next step, you will need to have a clean piece of furniture.
 Wipe the entire piece down with a damp cloth to remove any dust or debris from sanding.

-Step four.
 Using the antiquing paint brush, tap the bristles into the wax several times.
 Using a circular motion, apply the wax to the furniture surface.
 It helps to work in sections.

-Step seven.
 Using a clean cloth, go over the entire piece once more to remove any excess wax.
 The wax doubles as a protective shield, so a clear coat isn’t necessary unless you are expecting heavy wear and tear.
-If this was a dining table, I would probably go over it with a coat of polyurethane, but since it’s just a side table I decided to leave it as-is.

 This antiquing technique is very basic and a great place to start if you’re just jumping into DIY’ing furniture.